 Arcan has had support for fringe LED devices for a long time (since about ~2003-2004) in the form of the Ultimarc LED controller, used for very custom builds.
 Recently, this support has been refactored somewhat and extended to be usable both for internally managed LED devices that come bundled with other input and output devices – and for a custom FIFO- protocol for connecting to external tools.

 As part of developing and testing this rework, the following video was recorded:

 Thought it may not be easy to see (I don’t have a good rigging for filming at the moment), a few interesting things happen here.
 The hardware setup is comprised of a few Adafruit Neopixel sticks attached to the back sides of the monitor, along with an Arduino and a G410 RGB keyboard.
 The software setup is a custom LED profile for Durden (an upcoming feature for the next release).
-This profile samples the currently selected window and maps to the arduino controlled LEDs.
+This profile samples some state of the currently selected window, like contents or level of trust (since application origin and permissions are tracked), and maps to the arduino controlled LEDs.
 It is updated in response to changes to the canvas contents of the window, and moves with window- selection state.
 There is also a ‘keymap’ profile that describes how the currently active keyboard layout translates into RGB keyboard LEDs.
 This allows the input-state, like the currently available keybindings, to be reflected by the lights on keyboard.
 When a meta-key is pressed – only the keybindings relevant to that key will be shown on the keyboard.
-This will be further extended to cover application- provided information about default bindings and so on.

 This can be utilised for more ambient effects, like in the following video:

 Here, the prio WM is used, and it maps the contents of the video being played back in the lower right corner to both the display backlight, and to the keyboard.